teamshares/shoelace/docs/pages/teamshares/contributing.md

       1. You'll need to be added as a [contributor to the NPM org](https://www.npmjs.com/settings/teamshares/members) by one of the admins (Daross or Adrian)
    1. After your first time setup:
       1. First `npm login`.
 You should only need to do this once.
          1. To publish, you'll need an authenticator app such as Google Authenticator or Duo
-   1. Publish a release via `npm publish --access public`.
+      1. Next, publish a release via `npm publish --access public`.
 This will require a OTP via the authenticator app
          1. Before you publish for real, try it with the `--dry-run` flag to see what will be created.

 ### 2. Update the docs site (design.teamshares.com)